artemik/r2dbc-jdbc-vertx-issue-190/README.md

 ## Settings
 Sweet spots for my system setup (will be different for yours):
+- single-record SELECTs:
   - **500 000 SELECTs**: is many enough to have the total time in the order of several seconds, instead of nano/milliseconds, to avoid small fluctuations due to JVM, GC, network, etc;
   - **200 connection pool size**: for larger than that, the JDBC app wasn't becoming faster.
+- multi-record SELECTs:
+  - **250 000 SELECTs**;
+  - **100 connection pool size**.

 Also:
 - **Vertx pipelining is disabled** (set to 1), to make the comparison more fair;
-- Benchamrks are done **with/without custom LoopResources** class.
+- Benchamrks are done **with/without custom LoopResources** class (with 8 threads = CPU cores).
 When set, it forces R2DBC to use specific number of threads.
 The class is copy pasted from https://github.com/r2dbc/r2dbc-pool/issues/190#issuecomment-1566845190 .

 ## Hardware
 The app and database are on different hardware machines: